On this page:

 This includes a:

-Refer to Other development and single dwellings
+Refer to Other buildings and works

 You do not have to use the streamlined bushfire protection measures.
 The application will then be assessed through the standard BMO process.